VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 Win the War on Talent: Building a Veteran-Ready Workplace

--Stephen Bell, Director of State Operations, Tennessee Dept. Of Veteran’s Services -Tim Hallett, Director of Global Product Management, Brady Corporation -David Ringley, Corporate Account Manager and Vallen’s Salute Chair, Vallen -Ed Solis, Director of Sales, WD-40
+-Stephen Bell, Director of State Operations, Tennessee Dept. Of Veteran’s Services -Tim Hallett, Director of Global Product Management, Brady Corporation - Rachel Luis y Prado, COO & Chief Development Officer, Workshops for Warriors -David Ringley, Corporate Account Manager and Vallen’s Salute Chair, Vallen -Ed Solis, Director of Sales, WD-40

 Win the War on Talent: Building a Veteran-ReadyWorkplace